Skip to main content

 A proof of loss form is evidence of any damages from an accident.

 Without this form, your insurer would not be able to process your claim.
-This would put repairs on hold, and prevent you from receiving accident benefits.
-Proof of loss forms also helps prevent insurance fraud because it outlines a legitimate proof of what damages have been documented.
+This would put repairs on hold and prevent you from receiving accident benefits.
+Proof of loss forms also help prevent insurance fraud because they outline legitimate proof of what damages have been documented.

 How to complete a proof of loss form

-3. Supporting documents : Be sure to see any doctors notes, medical bills, repair receipts, any other supporting documents related to your claim.
+3. Supporting documents: Be sure to review doctors' notes, medical bills, repair receipts, and any other supporting documents related to your claim.

 Filling out a proof of loss form can be overwhelming – always contact a legal professional or your insurance broker for assistance.